jsonh-org/Jsonh/README.md

 JSON is great.
 Until you miss that trailing comma... or want to use comments.
 What about multiline strings?
 JSONH provides a much more elegant way to write JSON that's designed for humans rather than machines.

+Since JSONH is compatible with JSON, any JSONH syntax can be represented with equivalent JSON.

 ## Example

 ```jsonh